-How to make hibiscus tea.
-A steeped hibiscus flower tea recipe, that tastes good and is healthy for you.
+Easy method of How to make hibiscus tea.
+A steeped hibiscus flower tea recipe tastes good and has lots of benefits.
 You can make Hibiscus tea with fresh or dried flowers.
-In this post I tell you about two recipes Hot Hibiscus tea as well as Iced hibiscus tea.
+In this post I am making two hibiscus recipes Hot tea as well as Iced tea.

 Health Benefits of Hibiscus Tea